rsundqvist/id-translation/docs/documentation/translation-primer.rst

    :header-rows: 1

 The first columns indicates who was bitten (a human), the second who bit them (an animal).
 Since bites are a frequent occurrence, the zoo uses integers IDs instead of plaintext for their bite reports to save space.
-The ``Translator`` doesn't work on files, so we'll translate a :class:`pandas.DataFrame` instead.
+The :class:`Translator` doesn't work on files, so we'll translate a :class:`pandas.DataFrame` instead.

 .. code-block:: python